ErreurDeSyntaxe/foundations-rps/README.md

 # Notable Features

--Interactive buttons
--Starting a new game
+- Entertaining content
+- Modal window
+- Endless games
+- Simple and pleasant design

 # Challenges

--User input validation (when it was through the console)
+- User input validation (when it was through the console)
--Comparing the computer's hand to the user's hand
+- Comparing the computer's hand to the user's hand
--The general logic of the whole program
+- The general logic of the game
+- Removing Event Listeners: can't use arrow functions

 # Lessons

--The backend is difficult but more logical (?)
+- removeEventListener doesn't work with anonymous functions
+- Pasting < svg > directly in the HTML allows for easier styling

 # Diary

 My objective at this stage is to follow the guidelines explained in the problem solving lesson: understand the objectives, plan from the interface to the input and output and algorithms, write pseudocode, and divide tasks.

 After learning some CSS and forgetting a lot of JavaScript, I have come back to redo this project.
+The difference between the two versions of the site is immense.
+Having just finished the play area and modal window, I hesitate to write a footer.
+I have accomplished what I wanted to do, and it feels like time would be better spent on something else.